By Brad Burton, Founder & Editor · Updated June 2026 · How we research this

 Civil Lawsuits

-Medical providers and insurers can file lawsuits directly against you for unpaid liens.
-These lawsuits are often straightforward for lienholders to win because the lien documentation and settlement records prove their claim.
-You'll owe the original lien amount plus court costs, interest, and potentially the lienholder's attorney fees.
+Medical providers and insurers can sue you directly for unpaid liens.
+These cases are often easy wins for lienholders—the lien documentation and settlement records prove their claim.
+You'll owe the original amount plus court costs, interest, and potentially their attorney fees.

 Wage Garnishment and Bank Levies

 After obtaining a judgment, lienholders can garnish your wages and levy your bank accounts.
-Depending on your state, creditors may take 15-25% of your disposable income until the debt is satisfied.
-Bank levies can freeze your accounts entirely, leaving you unable to pay rent, utilities, or other essential expenses.
+Depending on your state, creditors may take 15-25% of your disposable income until the debt is paid.
+Bank levies can freeze your accounts entirely.
+No rent money.
+No utility payments.
+Nothing.

-Federal and state healthcare programs have collection powers that exceed those of private creditors.
+Federal and state healthcare programs have collection powers that dwarf what private creditors can do.
 Medicare can offset future Social Security benefits, intercept tax refunds, and pursue collection through the Treasury Offset Program.
-These collection actions can continue for years and are extremely difficult to avoid once initiated.
+These actions can continue for years and are extremely difficult to escape.

 Actions Against Your Attorney

 If your attorney disbursed settlement funds without properly addressing liens, state bar associations may impose disciplinary penalties ranging from $1,000-$25,000 in fines, plus potential disbarment.
-However, this doesn't eliminate your personal liability—you remain responsible for unpaid liens even if your attorney made errors in the disbursement process.
+But here's the catch—this doesn't eliminate your personal liability.
+You remain responsible for unpaid liens even if your attorney made errors in the disbursement process.

-The safest approach is never handling settlement funds directly until all liens are resolved.
+Don't touch settlement funds directly until all liens are resolved.
 When your case settles, the check should go into your attorney's trust account.
-Your attorney then identifies all lienholders, negotiates reductions where possible, pays satisfied liens directly, and disburses only your net share after all obligations are met.
+Your attorney identifies all lienholders, negotiates reductions where possible, pays satisfied liens directly, and disburses only your net share after all obligations are met.

 Before accepting any disbursement, request a detailed settlement statement showing every lien identified, negotiation results, payments made, and your final net amount.
 Keep this documentation permanently—lienholders sometimes resurface years later, and you'll need proof of payment.

-If you've already received settlement funds and haven't paid liens, contact your attorney immediately.
-The sooner you address outstanding liens, the more options you have and the less likely you are to face collection actions, penalties, or legal consequences.
+Already received settlement funds and haven't paid liens?
+Contact your attorney immediately.
+The sooner you address outstanding liens, the more options you have and the less likely you'll face collection actions, penalties, or legal consequences.

 Frequently Asked Questions